swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 - Pune
 @ulend

 Note: But does it have an active community?
 I'm proud to say that Bangalore's Vue community is now 2 years old, with over 900 members.
 You can find the meetup link at blr.vue.community.
 Let's see if we can hit the 1000-member mark by the end of today.
 We host regular monthly meetups covering a variety of topics.
 This means that if you face any problem in your day-to-day development, you have people you can reach out to for help.
-Communities in other cities like Hyderabad, Delhi, and Pune are also growing day-by-day.
-The future looks very bright!
+Other cities like Hyderabad, Delhi, and Pune are following suit and have growing communities.
+The future looks bright!
 Let's move on to the technical side.

 ---?image=macross.jpg&size=auto 80%